-Bear River Valley Ramble Professional Review and Guide
+Bear River Valley Ramble Professional Guide

 "The Bear River Valley Ramble is a 17.2-mile clockwise loop on flat and gently rolling terrain.
 The route is through the Bear River Valley, a spacious, agricultural valley situated between the Blue Spring Hills on the west, and the Wellsville Mountains on the east.
 The ride starts and ends in Garland and visits Collinston, Deweyville, and Tremonton.
 The valley offers numerous, lightly traveled roads that are ideal for cycling.
 The Bear River Valley Ramble incorporates only a selection of these roads.